 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
 A full EIA is planned as above.
 Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
-Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) nt cumulative impact will be the national change affect children and families living in poverty. s to the benefit system which will
+Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) The most important cumulative impact will be the national changes to the benefit system which will s to the benefit system which will

 Service Area Youth Service Budget Ref.
-EIA 4 Head of Service Chris Parfitt Briefly and simpl y explain what budget changes are propose d.
-Budget Proposal The reduction in funding of £41K for 13/14.
-This will be achieved through back office and efficiency savings.
-Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided removed, mitigated or Summary of impacts No over all impact on services.
+EIA 4 Head of Service Chris Parfitt Chris Parfitt Briefly and simpl y explain what budget changes are proposed d.
+Budget Proposal The reduction in fu unding of £41K for 13/14.
+This will be achieved t hrough back offic ce and efficiency savings.
+Highlight the mai in / most significant potential impacts which will need to be removed, mitigated or Summary of impacts · No over all impact on services.
 Impacts identified on the following 'protected characteristics': none Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts? negative impacts Revise / adjust back office arrangements.
 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) completed if re- ding details of a full EIA to be quired/relevant) hould be directly related to the ts identified.
 Age (people of all ages) Neutral No overall impact on services allocation, strea ion is made on budget amlining of support functions and as part of this process a completed Disability Neutral No overall impact on services

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Ethnicity/Race Neutral No overall impact on services Gender Neutral No overall impact on services Gender reassignment Neutral No overall impact on services Religion or Belief Neutral No overall impact on services Sexual Orientation Neutral No overall impact on services Child Poverty Neutral No overall impact on services Other groups relevant to this proposal Neutral No overall impact on services ive impacts identified across your service are ce areas?
-Please explain what these might be • • Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Cumulative impacts (proposed changes elsewhere which might worsen impacts) The majority of budget changes across the council will have an impact on families and directly and indirectly pact on families and directly and indirectly
+Ethnicity/Race Neutral No overall impact on services Gender Neutral No overall impact on services Gender reassignment Neutral No overall impact on services Religion or Belief Neutral No overall impact on services Sexual Orientation Neutral No overall impact on services Child Poverty Neutral No overall impact on services Other groups relevant to this proposal Neutral No overall impact on services ve impacts identified across your service are e areas?
+Please explain what these might be • • Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) The majority of bu them on young pe dget changes across the council will have an im ople. pact on families and directly and indirectly